edysfy/Group_website/sprints.md

 </tr>
 </table>

+### Meeting log:

+With each member assigned and working on a task and being in constant contact through Discord we decided to only meet once during this sprint.

+**[8th Mar]** - During this meeting we reviewed user feedback collected previously and decided to have our log in bar pull in from the side.
+With the basic aesthetic of the front end implemented we agreed for one group member to make some wire frames to be used in a user survey.
+At this point the other group members were working on the front end, 2 group members were assigned to work on front end aesthetics whilst the other two looking deeper into mapbox and how it would be link with the to-be-created backend.

-### Sprint 3: Serve dummy data from directly from API to frontend + set up data model:
+## Sprint 3: Serve dummy data from directly from API to frontend + set up data model:

-[11th mar - 27th mar]
+[11th Mar - 27th Mar]

 At this stage of the project is where we began to implement the key features that we would need later for collecting and sending information to and from the backend; we added what would become `geopost.js`.
 On the backend, we began building the mongo schemas that we would require to store our post data in later stages.
 At this point is also when we established a test process involving docker to facilitate continuous integration.
 We also began collecting user feedback on our intial boilerpate website.

-Sprint aims for this period;
+Sprint aims for this period:

 * Collect initial user feedback
 * Set up site so dummy data is served through API route + Add linking to front end + making sure data model working in front end
-* build Data Model (user, post) + set up mongo schemas
+* Build Data Model (user, post) + set up mongo schemas
-* implementing docker functionality for continuous integration
+* Implementing docker functionality for continuous integration
-* began to implement mapbox heatmap example
+* Began to implement mapbox heat map example

 This api was initially set up to just return static dummy data - a geoJSON file containing earthquake data from an example in the mapbox api documentation.
 We then implemented a heatmap template from the mapbox documentation, to both test the api was correctly returning data but also as a base to build off when we add in our own data in later stages; we wanted a heatmap like effect for users emotions rather than earthquake magnitudes!